 Ensure that the development process generates documentation showing traceability from source code to requirements, in effect answering ‘why is this unit of code in this program?’.

-Note: Where unspecified functionality is there for a legitimate reason (such as diagnostics required for developer maintenance or enhancement), the documentation should also record this.
+Note: Where unspecified functionality is there for a legitimate reason (such as diagnostics required for developer maintenance or enhancement), the documentation is expected to record this.
 It is not unreasonable for customers of bespoke critical code to ask to see such traceability as part of their acceptance of the application.

 7.31 Fault tolerance and failure strategies [REU]